Best Fishing in Oregon

-One of the other large and occasionally unexpected catches in Tillamook Bay is the lingcod, a large and aggressive ocean species (not to mention exceptionally tasty) that comes into near-shore rocky areas during the late winter months to spawn.
-They are a fairly frequent catch along the bay’s jetties, starting in late February and continuing through March and potentially into early April before they return to deeper waters.
+One of the other big and occasionally unexpected catches in Tillamook Bay is the lingcod, a large and aggressive ocean species (not to mention exceptionally tasty) that comes into near-shore rocky areas during the late winter months to spawn.
+They are a fairly frequent catch along the bay’s jetties, starting in late February and continuing through March and potentially into early April before many of the larger specimens return to deeper waters.

 Access to Barview Jetty (north jetty) is easy year-round, but be careful to watch for large waves.
 The south jetty requires a longer walk or bike ride out the Tillamook Spit.